 Well, there you have it, a good place to start for working from home!
 And this is really just a small sample of what is available out there on these wide webs.
 I’ll keep updating as I find new and nifty jobs that give felons a second chance.

-If you’re still struggling with your background, check out some of the re-entry resources I’ve found so far.
+If you’re still struggling with your background, check out some of the re-entry resume tips I’ve found so far along with my favorite interview tips to get hired.
 Get inspired!
+Find the Guide to Life After a Felony – the second chance resource for returning citizens!

 Don’t forget to like, share, and comment (or tag me on Twitter and Insta @aza_enigma!) what your favorite side job is and what has worked best for you!
 We’re here to help each other!